hobediente/Liquor_Sales_Supervised_Learning_Project/README.md

 # Data Collection

 **Step 1 : Selecting the data**
-The following steps are preformed using Google BigQuery
+The following steps were preformed using Google BigQuery

 - Identify top distributers in Iowa Liquor Sales dataset
 - Audit top distributers by the variety of alcohol they sell